Who Should Not Fast: Contraindications Explained Plainly

 • Advanced dementia or pronounced cognitive limitations.

-• Pronounced malnutrition and cachexia, a state of wasting.
+• Pronounced malnutrition and cachexia, that is a state of wasting.

-Ongoing medication plays a role of its own.
-During fasting metabolism shifts, and many medications — for example for blood pressure, blood sugar or clotting — then need medical adjustment.
-The ÄGHE puts it clearly: people on medication should not fast without medical accompaniment.
+Ongoing medication plays its own role.
+During fasting, metabolism changes, and many drugs — for example for blood pressure, blood sugar or coagulation — must then be adjusted medically.
+The ÄGHE puts it clearly: people taking medication should not fast without medical accompaniment.
+This is not an exclusion but a reason to put fasting in expert hands.
+That is exactly what medically guided fasting is for.

 What medical clarification at Tannerhof provides

-For doubts before arrival — for example with chronic conditions, ongoing medication or simple uncertainty — a telephone medical pre-consultation can be arranged on request.
+For doubts before arrival — for example with a chronic condition, ongoing medication or simply uncertainty — a telephone medical pre-consultation can be arranged on request.
+So the most important question is clarified before the journey begins.

-The full, detailed clarification follows in the medical intake consultation on the first fasting day:
+The actual, detailed clarification follows in the medical intake consultation on the first fasting day.
+This consultation is holistically arranged and includes:

 • medical history-taking,